Eastern Christian monasticism: Armenian monasticism

 In 301, Armenia became the first sovereign nation to officially accept Christianity as a state religion.
 The Armenian Apostolic Church eventually became a great defender of Armenian nationalism.

 In 451 the Armenian church rejected the Council of Chalcedon. and today is a part of the Oriental Orthodox communion (not to be confused with the Eastern Orthodox communion).
 The first Catholicos of the Armenian church was Saint Gregory the Illuminator.
 St. Gregory soon withdrew to the desert to live as a hermit, and his youngest son, Aristakes, was appointed bishop and head of the Armenian Church.
+More than thousand monasteries dotted the area of Greater Armenia of which about 900 are well documented.
 Over the centuries of waxing and waning influence, persecution, and independence of the Armenian nation, monasticism remained a central aspect of their spiritual life.
+The closest thing to monastic communities in today's Armenian church are the so-called brotherhoods.

 The Armenian church has both married (secular) and monastic (celibate) clergy.
 Armenian monks follow much the same monastic tradition as Coptic and Byzantine monastics, but are much stricter in the matter of fasting.
 The novitiate lasts eight years.
 A Hieromonk, or celibate priest, declares a vow of celibacy the evening of the same day he is ordained and is given a veghar (վեղար), a special head-cover, which symbolizes his renunciation of worldly things.
 A celibate priest is given the title of Monk (աբեղա abegha).
 Upon successful completion and defense of a written thesis, on a topic of his choosing, the Monk receives the rank of Archimandrite (վարդապետ vardapet).
 This indicates that he is a “Doctor” of the Church and receives the right to carry the staff of an Archimandrite.
 A higher rank of Senior Archimandrite (Dzayraguyn Vardapet) can be granted after completing and defending a doctoral thesis.
 The rank can only be granted by Bishops who themselves have attained the rank of Senior Archimandrite.
 The bishops are elected from among those celibate priests who have achieved the rank of archimandrite.
+In the Middle Ages, the vardapets of different monasteries would be given a monastery specific title: as such, those of the monastery of Karmik Vank would be called šnorhali ('graceful', 'endowed with many talents'), those of the school of Arac'agot imastasēr ('philosopher') and those of the monastery of Siwnik k'ert'ol ('writer').